 Season 3 starts and things aren’t looking too great for Akihabara.
 The mood is dour; thousands of players find themselves stranded in the MMO world of Elder Tale with little purpose.
 It’s not hard to make a living, but there’s also little hope of ever being successful.
 All the power, wealth, and influence is held by high level players and the biggest guilds.
 No average Joe has any hope of competing with them, so why even bother trying.

 It’s easy to draw parallels between this and the very start of the series.
-When players first arrived in Elder Tale, confused and directionless, and faced a chaotic world where might makes right.
+When players first arrived in Elder Tale—confused and directionless—and faced a chaotic world where might makes right.
 That’s part of why Shiroe founded the Round Table Conference.
-To address the inequality and injustice rampant in Akihabara, and create a stable, lawful community within the city.
+To address the inequality and injustice rampant in Akihabara.
+To create a stable, lawful community within the city.
 It was an enormous victory.

 Yet now the Round Table exists and there’s still all these problems.
 Why aren’t they fixing anything?
 What is Shiroe even doing?

 Well it turns out that the Round Table has other things on its mind.
 The individual guilds that make up this body are more occupied with their own projects and political aspirations.
 Meanwhile D.D.D. is crumbling and, in absence of its guild leader, Shiroe has become overly passive; too unwilling to make sweeping decisions without Crusty backing him up.
 The only person who wants to actually do something for Akihabara is Eins, who is the leader of Honesty.
 Eins is also the villain of this arc.